The 16 Healthiest Chip Brands, Ranked From Worst To Best

 1. Terra

 You've likely heard of Terra chips.
 You know the ones made from all sorts of veggies?
-The brand has been making chips from real whole vegetables since 1990 and does an incredible job sourcing other root vegetables beside the classic potato, including especially nutritious picks, per Healthline, like beets, turnips, sweet potatoes, and carrots.
+The brand has been making chips from real whole vegetables since 1990 and does an incredible job sourcing other root vegetables beside the classic potato, including especially nutritious picks, like beets, turnips, sweet potatoes, and carrots.

-While we appreciate all the different Terra products throughout the years, the Original real vegetable chips (a blend of parsnip, taro, sweet potato, yuca, and batata) remain a must-eat snack.
+While I appreciate all the different Terra products throughout the years, the Original real vegetable chips (a blend of parsnip, taro, sweet potato, yuca, and batata) remain a must-eat snack.
 They offer the perfect amount of crunch and salt, with just a touch of sweetness.
 But the gold standard vegetable chip has some competition from the Blues potato chips, which skews more towards purple, but regardless, they definitely won't leave you sad.
-With over three decades of experience producing high quality chips, it is no wonder why Terra is at the top of our ranking.
+With over three decades of experience producing high quality chips, it is no wonder why Terra is at the top of this ranking.